quanpeng0/BrainModels/docs/brainpy_handbook/en/synapse/plasticity.md

 </div>
 <div><br></div>

-Here we implement the same connections as the previous Oja's rule (Fig. 2-3), with different firing rates.
+We will implement the same connections as the previous Oja's rule (Fig. 2-3), with different firing rates.
 Here the two groups of neurons are alternately firing.
 Among them, the blue group is always stronger than the red one.
 We adjust the threshold by setting it as the time average of $$r_i$$, that is $$r_\theta = f(r_i)$$.
 The code implemented by BrainPy is as follows.

 ![bcm_def](../../figs/codes/bcm_def.png)